.png)

 1. MVPs and product validation.
 Ship both platforms in one codebase, learn fast, decide whether to scale or pivot.
 React Native with Expo is our default here.

-When hybrid (KMP or native + Flutter) wins
+When hybrid (KMP) wins

-Cost model — what each stack costs in 2026
+What each stack costs in 2026

 | Scenario | Stack | MVP timeline | Rough budget band |